For the filling

 - Using a pastry cutter, cut the cold butter to the flour mix until the mixture has very small lumps (no bigger than a pea).
-Add buttermilk and vanilla and fold biscuit batter together gently, until just combined.
-Scoop dough in dollops onto the fruit; don’t worry if all the fruit is not covered.
+Add buttermilk and vanilla and fold biscuit batter together gently until just combined.
+Scoop the dough in dollops onto the fruit; don’t worry if all the fruit is not fully covered.

-- Sprinkle the top of the biscuit mix with a tablespoon of raw sugar and place in the oven.
-Bake for about 40 minutes, or until the fruit is bubbly around the edges and the biscuit is golden brown.
+- Sprinkle the top of the biscuit mix with a tablespoon of raw sugar and place it into the oven.
+Bake until the fruit is bubbly around the edges and the biscuit is golden brown (bout 40 minutes.